MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Environment-Requirements.md

 * Office 365 A1

 > [!Note]
-> Shared mailboxes cannot be licensed for, and are not supported by, MyAnalytics.
+> Shared mailboxes cannot be licensed for and are not supported by MyAnalytics.

 ### Support of environments